 Being fearful of things like the toilet flushing or having someone other than you care for her are common in early childhood, but this goes one step further for anxious little ones.
 Not only does she feel scared, but she also perceives the fear or danger to be much greater than it actually is.
 Thinking about the situation makes her more worried and tense, too.

-A little one with anxiety will often try avoiding situations that distress her, or wait for you to step in.
+A little one with anxiety will often try avoiding situations that distress her, or will wait for you to step in and manage the situation for her.
 While this ‘avoidance behaviour’ eases her anxiety in the short term, it can actually work against her in the long term.
 Not only will she be less likely to be able to cope or manage it next time, she’ll also find it harder to deal with everyday stresses at preschool, home and future settings such as school and then the workplace.

 Spotting the signs

 The symptoms of anxiety in children aren’t clearcut but anxious little ones might: